-- Who’s currently on the roster, and who’s coming in?
-This is simple and I’m sure you’ve already done this, but if you haven’t, go to the school’s website and look at their roster.
-If you’re an incoming freshman outfielder and there’s already eight sophomore and junior outfielders on the roster who have accumulated considerable playing time over the past year, that school is probably not a good fit for you.
+Go to the school’s website and look at the roster.
+If you’re an incoming freshman outfielder and there are already six sophomore and junior outfielders on the roster who have accumulated considerable playing time over the past year, that school is probably not a good fit for you.

-- Will they place you in a good collegiate summer league?
-GOOD coaches make sure each of the their players are enhancing their skills over the summer by placing them in a good collegiate summer league.
-I think this is extremely important especially to freshman and redshirts who didn’t get many at bats during the college season.
-How are you suppose to get better if you’re not playing all summer?
-The truth is most coaches neglect making a SIMPLE call to a league/team and placing a player.
-If you want to improve your skills, and offer yourself a better chance of being seen by scouts make sure your college coach is willing to place you on a good collegiate summer ball team.
+Good coaches make sure each of their players are enhancing their skills over the summer by placing them in a good collegiate summer league.
+I think this is extremely important especially to freshmen and redshirts who didn’t get many at bats during the college season.
+How are you supposed to get better if you’re not playing all summer?
+The truth is most coaches neglect making a simple call to a team and placing a player.
+If you want to improve your skills, and offer yourself a better chance of being seen by scouts, make sure your college coach is willing to place you on a good collegiate summer ball team.

-- Will you get stronger, faster, and powerful?
-Is there a GOOD strength coach in place for you to enhance your on-field performance?
-I know, I’m the strength coach and I’m suppose to say this, but the truth of the matter is getting physically stronger, more powerful, and more explosive WILL improve your on-field play.
+Is there a good strength coach in place for you to enhance your on field performance?
+Getting physically stronger, more powerful, and more explosive will improve your on field play.
 Take a look at the players who are currently in the program.
-Are they strong looking, powerful, and fast?
-If so they posses a good strength and conditioning coach, and that should be somewhere you should want to go.
+Are they strong, powerful, and fast?
+If so, they possess a good strength and conditioning coach, and that should be somewhere you should want to go.

-Mike, hopefully this lists helps you trim your list of schools down, and will make it an easier decision for you.
-At the end of the day it’s your choice.
-Trust your gut, ask coaches these questions, and go to the school that gives you the best chance to succeed at YOUR goals in the future, whatever they may be!
+Hopefully this post was able to help any of you who are currently going through the college recruiting process!
+At the end of the day, it’s your choice.
+Trust your gut, and go to the school that gives you the best chance to succeed at your goals in the future, whatever they may be!